Deerhorn Forest Camp

 Directions

-From Prairie City, travel east on Highway 26 approximately 13 miles to the junction of Highway 26 and Highway 7.
-Turn onto Highway 7 for approximately 1/8 mile to the junction with County Road 20.
-Turn onto County Road 20 and travel approximately 4 miles; the campground will be on your left.
-The turn is on a corner and the entrance is marked with a small green sign.
+From Prairie City, OR, travel east on Highway 26 approximately 13 miles to the junction with Highway 7.
+Turn onto Highway 7 for approximately 1/8 mile to County Road 20, then turn onto County Road 20.
+Travel approximately 4 miles; the campground will be on your left.
+The turn is on a corner and marked with a small green sign.

 Amenities